lucascaovilla/calculator/README.md

 # calculator
-About Auto-update calculator app using Js and python as backend
+About Auto-update calculator app using Js as backend